HMYamano/PixAnalyzer/README.md

 PixAnalyzer calculates pixel changes and quantifies the overall motion, which cannot be quantified by tracking or object recognition.

 ## Docmentation
 "PixAnalyzer" is a tool designed to quantify the changes in deformation and movement of an object by measuring the changes in pixel count in an image.
 Historically, it was challenging to quantify phenomena such as the deformation of an object's overall shape due to difficulties associated with tracking.
 To address this, we developed a GUI-based software inspired by the method used in [P. Solari et al., 2017](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0174172) that analyzed the deformation of the Drosophila crop.
 In our analysis, by setting a specific brightness threshold, only the deformation of the target object is captured.
-Furthermore, the software provides a graph depicting the pixel change for each frame and exports this data in Excel format."
+Furthermore, the software provides a graph depicting the pixel change for each frame and exports this data in Excel format.

 ## Installation